 Senior-Level Profile Example

-A strong Experience section describes not just your relevant duties but also the positive impact of those duties on each restaurant where you’ve worked.
+A strong experience section describes not just your relevant duties but also the positive impact of those duties on each restaurant where you’ve worked.

 You can show your impact as a waitress or waiter by giving specific numbers on your performance.
 These may include how many customers you served, how much revenue you brought in, or where you ranked on your team for guest satisfaction.
 When data isn’t available, you can still show results by explaining how the job responsibility promoted the restaurant’s overall success.
 For instance, if one of your task areas was side work like cleaning and restocking, you could mention how these duties helped the kitchen staff stay efficient and on-task preparing food orders.